jdavid459/ca-providers-py/README.md

 You will need jupyter notebook or jupyter lab installed to explore the .ipynb file.
 I seperated the key scripts out of the notebook to their own dedicated .py files.

 ## Usage
+Run these python scripts in the following order

 1. Run a web scraper that will pull down the data within the NACCRR table.
 source:  https://bw-interviews.herokuapp.com/data/providers